iambasicallysania/iambasicallysania/README.md

 - 👀 I’m interested in learning new skills to stay productive with running time.
 - 🌱 I’m currently learning Java with Dsa
 - 💞️ I’m looking to collaborate on open source projects to brush up my skills and to experience new stuff
-- 📫 you can reach me through my linkedin profile that is sania charpe
+- 📫 you can reach me through my linkedin profile that is www.linkedin.com/in/sania-charpe-a8182b215

 <!---
 iambasicallysania/iambasicallysania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.